Sir William Gordon-Cumming, 4th Baronet: Royal baccarat scandal

 In September 1890 Arthur Wilson, the 52-year-old Hull-based owner of a shipping business, invited Gordon-Cumming, along with Edward, Prince of Wales, to a house party at Tranby Croft in the East Riding of Yorkshire; Gordon-Cumming and the prince had been friends for over twenty years.
 Among the other people present that weekend were Wilson's wife, Mary, their son, Stanley, their daughter, Ethel, and her husband, Edward Lycett Green, who was the son of Sir Edward Green, 1st Baronet, a local Conservative politician.
-Several members of the prince's inner circle were also invited to stay, including Sir Christopher Sykes—the Conservative MP for Beverley—the equerry Tyrwhitt Wilson, Lord Coventry, Lord Edward Somerset, his cousin Captain Arthur Somerset, and Lieutenant-General Owen Williams, along with their wives.
+Several members of the prince's inner circle were also invited to stay, including Christopher Sykes—the Conservative MP for Beverley—the equerry Tyrwhitt Wilson, Lord Coventry, Lord Edward Somerset, his cousin Captain Arthur Somerset, and Lieutenant-General Owen Williams, along with their wives.
 Also accompanying the party was Lieutenant Berkeley Levett, a brother officer to Gordon-Cumming in the Scots Guards and a friend of the Wilson family.

 During the evenings of the weekend, Edward insisted on playing baccarat, a game that was at the time illegal if gambling was involved; many of the house joined in, including Gordon-Cumming, Levett and Stanley Wilson.
 The prince acted as the dealer.
 (Note: Edward was such a fan of baccarat that when he travelled he took a set of leather counters, valued on one side from five shillings to £10 and engraved with his feathers on the other; the counters had been a present from his friend Reuben Sassoon, a member of the well-known banking family.)
 On the first night of play, Stanley Wilson thought he saw Gordon-Cumming add two red £5 counters onto his stake after the hand had finished, but before the winnings had been paid, thus increasing the money paid to him by the bank—a method of cheating known in casinos as la poussette.
 He alerted Levett, sitting next to him, and both men thought they saw Gordon-Cumming repeat the act on the next hand.